KunheLi/hep-ssl/README.md

 Making this explicitly dependent on augmentation identity could allow the model to respond differently to symmetry transformations, detector-scale fluctuations, and information-removing perturbations.
 Other possibilities include applying different augmentations at different network depths or learning multiple representation subspaces for different physical scales.

-Before drawing stronger conclusions, I would also repeat the sweep across several random seeds and add single- and two-augmentation experiments to separate individual effects from interactions.

 The main lesson from this project is that augmentation is not merely a technical preprocessing choice.
 In self-supervised learning, it defines which differences the model is encouraged to forget—and therefore plays a direct role in deciding which physics the final representation can retain.